junxit/us-congress-bills-111/bill.md

 - **(b)** *Reports*
   - **(1)** *In general* The President of the United States, or the President's delegate, shall provide to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate reports describing the activities undertaken by the President and the Executive Departments and agencies to prepare for the transfer of power to a new President.
   - **(2)** *Timing* The reports under paragraph (1) shall be provided six months and three months before the date of the general election for the Office of President of the United States.

+## § 4.
+Authorization of appropriations

-- **(c)** *Authorization of appropriations* There are authorized to be appropriated such sums as may be necessary to carry out the provisions of this section.
+There are authorized to be appropriated such sums as may be necessary to carry out the provisions of this Act.